Jungle Pocket: 2001: three-year-old season

 On his three-year-old debut, Jungle Pocket contested the Kyodo Tsushin Hai over 1800 metres at Tokyo Racecourse on 4 February and won from Pregio and ten others.
 He was then moved up to Grade I class for the Satsuki Sho over 2000 metres at Nakayama Racecourse on 15 April and finished third behind Agnes Tachyon and Dantsu Flame.
 On 27 May at Tokyo, Jungle Pocket was one of eighteen colts to contest the Tokyo Yushun (Japanese Derby) over 2400 metres.
 Agnes Tachyon had sustained a career-ending injury, but Dantsu Flame was in the field along with the American-bred Kurofune, winner of the NHK Mile Cup.

 Ridden by Koichi Tsunoda, Jungle Pocket won by one and a half lengths from Dantsu Flame, with a gap of two and a half lengths back to Dancing Color in third.

 After a break of eight weeks, Jungle Pocket returned for the Grade II Sapporo Kinen in August and finished third behind Air Eminem and Fight Commander.
-Another lengthy absence was followed by a return to Grade I level for the Kikuka Sho over 3000 metres at Kyoto on 21 October and a fourth-place finish behind Manhattan Cafe, Meiner Despot and Air Eminem.
+Another lengthy absence was followed by a return to Grade I level for the Kikuka-sho over 3000 metres at Kyoto on 21 October and a fourth-place finish behind Manhattan Cafe, Meiner Despot and Air Eminem.

-On 25 November in front of a 115,196 spectators at Tokyo Jungle Pocket was one of fifteen horses to contest 21st running of the Japan Cup.
-Ridden by the French jockey Olivier Peslier he was made 3.2/1 second favourite behind T. M. Opera O, a five-year-old who had won seven previous Grade I races, six of which he won consecutively in the year 2000.
+On 25 November, in front of a 115,196 spectators at Tokyo, Jungle Pocket was one of fifteen horses to contest the 21st running of the Japan Cup.
+Ridden by the French jockey Olivier Peslier, he was made 3.2/1 second favourite behind T. M. Opera O, a five-year-old who had won seven previous Grade I races, six of which he won consecutively in the year 2000.
 The race attracted a strong North American contingent comprising With Anticipation (Man o' War Stakes), Timboroa (Joe Hirsch Turf Classic Invitational Stakes), Cagney (Carleton F. Burke Handicap) and White Heart (Turf Classic Stakes).
 The other overseas runners were Indigenous from Hong Kong, Golan from Britain and Paolini (Dubai Duty Free) from Germany.
-The most fancied of the other Japanese runners were Meisho Doto (Takarazuka Kinen), Stay Gold and Narita Top Road.
+The most fancied of the other Japanese runners were Meisho Doto, Stay Gold and Narita Top Road.
 Peslier restrained the colt towards the rear of the field before switching to the outside to make his challenge in the straight.
 He caught T. M. Opera O in the final strides and won by a neck, with a gap of three and a half lengths back to Narita Top Road in third.
 After the race Peslier commented "I'm on top of the world – It is the most marvellous thrill for me to win the Japan Cup because I have ridden in Japan many times and so I'm really delighted.
 Jungle Pocket is the Derby winner and I am really proud of the way he has run today in this field.
 I was bumped a little at the start, and he then raced quite a long way back, but he settled well and I got a good run through".